jacobxperez/rams/.github/CONTRIBUTING.md

 4. Simplify
 5. Eliminate the nonessential
 6. Stay focused

+## Design Principles

+Back in the late 1970s, Dieter Rams was becoming increasingly concerned by the state of the world around him: “An impenetrable confusion of forms, colors and noises.”
+Aware that he was a significant contributor to that world, he asked himself an important question: is my design good design?

+His answer is expressed in his **ten principles for good design**.

+1. Good design is innovative
+2. Good design makes a product useful
+3. Good design is aesthetic
+4. Good design makes a product understandable
+5. Good design is unobtrusive
+6. Good design is honest
+7. Good design is long-lasting
+8. Good design is thorough down to the last detail
+9. Good design is environmentally-friendly
+10. Good design is as little design as possible

 > Perfection is achieved, not when there is nothing more to add, but when there
 > is nothing left to take away.